Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 State Filing Rules for Estate Filing Extensions

-There are 12 states plus D.C. that currently levy an estate income tax.
-Each state has their own rules for reporting estate income.
-Most of the 12 states honor the federal 5½ month extension automatically.
+Each state has its own rules for reporting estate income.
+Some states may honor the federal extension automatically, while others require a separate state extension form.
+Confirm each state’s current rules before filing.
 However, there are a few states that require their own estate income tax return extension.

 State State Extension Form for Estates Months Extended